bavc/qctools/docs/signalserverintegration.md

 ### SignalServer Installation

 Detailed signalserver installation instructions can be found [here](https://github.com/bavc/signalserver/blob/master/README.md).
 Installation will vary based upon your specific technical infrastructure.
-Though designed for a Linux server environment, signalserver can be installed on a local computer.
+Though designed for a Linux server environment, SignalServer can be installed on a local computer.